bitwalker/swarm/README.md

 In all configurations, Swarm will respond to nodeup/nodedown events by shifting registered processes around the cluster based on the hash of their name.

+## Autojoin

+Swarm will automatically join the cluster, however in some situations this can result in undesirable behaviour, namely, since Swarm starts before your application is started, if your application takes longer than it takes Swarm to start redistributing processes to the new node, and those processes need to be attached to a supervisor which is not yet running, an error will occur.

+To handle this, you can set `autojoin: false` in the config.
+You must then explicitly join the cluster with `Swarm.join!/0`.
+Until you do this, Swarm will still connect nodes, but will treat the new node as if it didn't exist until `join!` is called.

 ## Registration/Process Grouping

 Swarm is intended to be used by registering processes *before* they are created, and letting Swarm start